ywlq/TaylorSeer/README.md

 - Thanks to [DiT](https://github.com/facebookresearch/DiT) for their great work and codebase upon which we build TaylorSeer-DiT.
 - Thanks to [FLUX](https://github.com/black-forest-labs/flux) for their great work and codebase upon which we build TaylorSeer-FLUX.
 - Thanks to [HunyuanVideo](https://github.com/Tencent/HunyuanVideo) for their great work and codebase upon which we build TaylorSeer-HunyuanVideo.
+- Thanks to [Wan2.1](https://github.com/Wan-Video/Wan2.1) for their great work and codebase upon which we build TaylorSeer-Wan2.1.
 - Thanks to [ImageReward](https://github.com/THUDM/ImageReward) for Text-to-Image quality evaluation.
 - Thanks to [VBench](https://github.com/Vchitect/VBench) for Text-to-Video quality evaluation.